-England may be a matriarchy, but some strings of power are firmly controlled by grey-haired men.
+England may have been a matriarchy when Diana died, but some strings of power were firmly controlled by grey-haired men.
 When Diana married Prince Charles, she became the second most powerful female in the land on paper, but in reality, never understood her primary role was as breeding machine and little else.
 After Diana realized Charles had no intention of dumping his girlfriend, she was hoodwinked into a BBC interview where she complained about the marriage being “too crowded.”
 As a result, the Queen sent letters to them both requesting a “quick divorce.”

 Prince Phillip played the bad cop and warned Diana her titles could be taken away if she behaved badly.
 Diana replied her titles were older than his.
 Diana had been attached to over 100 charities, but quit all but six.
 She wanted to use her influence to build a better world, and had identified banning landmines as her primary cause.
 This raised hackles because Honeywell, Lockheed-Martin, Raytheon, Texas Instruments, and Rockwell were all making billions manufacturing mines.
 She was commanded to “stop mucking about in affairs you know nothing about.”
 At that moment Diana became an official loose cannon in the files of her Majesties Secret Service.